ngthanhtin/ngthanhtin.github.io/data/how_to_have_great_research.md

   <li>Savage’s approach to research, via Mosteller（copy from Jun Liu’s webpage which is from Jon McAuliffe’s):</li>
   <ul>

-    <li> As soon as a problem is stated, start right away to solve it.
-Use simple examples. </li>
+    As soon as a problem is stated, start right away to solve it.
+Use simple examples.

-    <li> Keep starting from first principles, explaining again and again what you are trying to do.</li>
+    Keep starting from first principles, explaining again and again what you are trying to do.

-    <li> Believe that this problem can be solved and that you will enjoy working it out. </li>
+    Believe that this problem can be solved and that you will enjoy working it out.

     <li> Don’t be hampered by the original problem statement.
 Try other problems in its neighborhood; maybe there is a better problem than yours. </li>